Travel on Point(s)

 American Airlines Personal Card Comparison: ToP Thoughts

-Each one of the Citi American Airlines cards have their own merit.
+Each one of the Citi American Airlines cards has their own merit.
 The MileUp is the card for those looking to earn AA miles through credit card spend without paying an annual fee.
 The Platinum Select card offers a good mid-point.
 It provides a couple of helpful benefits that offset the $99 annual fee while also having a compelling earning structure.
 The Executive card is one of the most family-friendly cards on the market.
-Admirals Club membership for the primary cardholder and Admirals Club access for up to 10 authorized users is a phenomenal benefit that more than covers the $450 annual fee.
+Admirals Club membership for the primary cardholder and Admirals Club access for immediate family can cover the cost for frequent flyers.
 Frequent AA flyers can surely benefit from each of these cards.

 Which of these Citi AA cards is most appealing to you?
 Come share your thoughts in our Facebook group!